CodeYourFuture/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Variable x is global, and y is local that's why console.log(y) is undefined, and console.log(f1()) gives 10 and undefined.

 ## Question 3